L3G4Cyy/random-password-generator/README.md

 ### TODO
 - [ ] Require a least 1 symbol
 - [ ] Require at least 1 numer
+- [ ] Add Password History and save to a file that is encrypted.

 ## Demo